 - 1. Name of individual;

 - 2. Name of facility;

 - 3. Effective dates;

 - 4. Terms, conditions, and stipulations, if any;

 - 5. Criminal conviction for which the waiver was granted;

 - 6. Date of criminal conviction;

 - 7. Relevant court and location;

 - 8. Sentence served; and

-- 9. Signature of commissioner, or designee, and date.
+- 9. Signature of Commissioner, or designee, and date.

-- 22 VAC 40-191-140.
-Modifying, revoking, and terminating waivers. - A. The person and the sponsoring agency may request a modification of any of the terms, conditions, or stipulations of a waiver. - B. The commissioner may revoke a waiver if, after investigation, he determines that: - 1.
+22 VAC 40-191-140.
+Modifying, revoking, and terminating waivers

+- A. The person and the sponsoring agency may request a modification of any of the terms, conditions, or stipulations of a waiver. - B. The Commissioner may revoke a waiver if, after investigation, he determines that: - 1.
 The waiver application contained false, deceptive, or misleading information; - 2.
 The terms, conditions, or stipulations of a waiver have been violated; or - 3.
-New or expanded information becomes known about the person that would change the previous determination made about the person's character, reputation, or suitability to work with or be in proximity to children. - C. If a waiver is revoked, the commissioner informs the person and the sponsoring agency, in writing by certified mail, of the reasons for the revocation. - D. A waiver automatically expires when: - 1.
-The person terminates the approved arrangement with the sponsoring facility; - 2.
+New or expanded information becomes known about the person that would change the previous determination made about the person's character, reputation, or suitability to work with or be in proximity to children. - C. If a waiver is revoked, the Commissioner informs the person and the sponsoring agency, in writing by certified mail, of the reasons for the revocation. - D. A waiver automatically expires when: - 1.
+The person terminates the approved arrangement with the sponsoring facility; or - 2.
 Five years have passed from the last date of a conviction for the felony or felonies for which the waiver was granted; or - 3.
-The other adult living in a family day home was the reason for the waiver and the other adult no longer lives in the home. - 22 VAC 40-191-150.
-Explaining the waiver public notification requirements. - A. Notification about waivers is conducted in accordance with agency policy.
+The other adult living in a family day home was the reason for the waiver and the other adult no longer lives in the home.